denis-shuvalov/aiven-hw/README.md

-# aiven-hw
-Test homework for Aiven.
-The application is a web service with WEB API for access to Kafka and PostgresSQL.
+The application is a web service with WEB API for access to Kafka and PostgresSQL in the cloud platform of Aiven.

 The service based on AIOHTTP Python framework.